 The oxygen sensor sends a signal to the ECU indicating how much oxygen was found in the exhaust.
 From there, the ECU adjusts its air fuel ratio to optimize combustion given the current situation, and the cycle repeats.
 This is called closed loop mode.

 Closed loop is typically used during cruising and light load conditions.
 When you step on the gas and ask for full power, most vehicles ignore input from the oxygen sensor, which is called open loop mode.
 This will give you worse fuel economy and a richer air fuel ratio while the ECU uses preprogrammed values to determine how much fuel to inject.

-The oxygen sensor of the vehicle needs to be in top working order so that the internal combustion of air and fuel can be balanced.
-If the oxygen sensor were to become damaged or malfunction, the entire internal combustion process of the engine will be in jeopardy.
-Below are the top 5 symptoms of what you will experience when the oxygen sensor goes bad in your vehicle.
+The oxygen sensor of the vehicle needs to be in working order so that the air fuel ratio can be balanced.
+If the oxygen sensor were to become damaged or malfunction, the vehicle will run in open loop all the time, which is very inefficient and not good for the environment.

 If left untreated, this rotten egg smell may even spread to the inside of your car which will make it a very unpleasant experience while driving.
 You’d be better off taking care of it right away.